anelson/tracers/README.md

 The `examples/` directory has some simple examples.

+# Platforms

+The `tracers` crate and runtime components should compile and run on any supported Rust platform (although `no_std` is not yet supported).
+Adding `tracers` as a dependency shouldn't break your project on any platform; if it does that's a bug and you're encouraged to open a GitHub issue.

+That said, the `tracers` crate by default doesn't actually trace anything; it compiles away to nothing.
+To actually enable tracing you need a supported platform.
+As of this writing that means:

+* Linux with System Tap (the `force_static_stap` feature)
+* Linux with LTT-ng (the `force_static_lttng`) feature

+There is work being done to support:

+* Windows (with the Event Tracing for Windows system API)
+* FreeBSD and macOS (with DTrace)

 # License

 Except where otherwise indicated, this project is licensed under either of